 The following policies and guidelines apply to all departments within the Division of Laboratory Medicine:

-This policy sets out Manchester University NHS Foundation Trust’s policy for the acceptance process for specimens requiring analysis by Directorate of Laboratory Medicine.
+This policy sets out Manchester University NHS Foundation Trust’s policy for the acceptance process for specimens requiring analysis by the Division of Laboratory Medicine.

 It provides a robust framework to ensure that all specimens are correctly and unambiguously identified.